Eduardo Hurtado

 Eduardo Estíguar Hurtado Roa (born 2 December 1969) is an Ecuadorian former footballer who played as a striker.
-He has the record of being the 3rd all-time leading scorer for the Ecuador national football team with 26 goals in 74 caps.
+He is the 3rd all-time top goalscorer for the Ecuador national football team with 26 goals in 74 caps.
 He has played for teams in his home nation as well as Mexico, the United States, Scotland, Switzerland, Chile and Argentina.
-He was one of the early stars of America's Major League Soccer (MLS) scoring the second most goals in the league's opening season and helping the Los Angeles Galaxy make a run for the playoffs.
-He was active for nearly 20 years, retiring at age 40 in 2010.
+In America's Major League Soccer (MLS), he was the second highest goal scorer in the league's opening season, helping the Los Angeles Galaxy make a run for the playoffs.
+He was active for nearly 20 years, retiring at 40 years old in 2010.

 Career

 Hurtado, nicknamed El Tanque ("The Tank") for his towering frame and his aggressive playing style (trying to roll over everything in his path), has played for many teams in different countries.
 His first teams were now defunct Valdez Sporting Club from Milagro and Emelec from Guayaquil, in his native Ecuador.
 He also had stops in Switzerland, Chile, Mexico, the United States, Argentina, and Scotland.
 He later returned to Ecuador.